 Margaret Minnicks has been an online writer for many years.
 She writes articles that are interesting to her readers.

-You have probably heard this question asked a dozen times: Is your glass half full or half empty?
+You have probably heard this question asked dozens of times: Is your glass half-full or half-empty?
 It is a common question asked to bring awareness to one's perspective about a certain situation.

 The amazing thing about the answer is that the content "in the glass" is always the same amount even though people might see it differently.
-A person is considered to be a pessimist if he sees the glass as half empty.
+A person is considered to be a pessimist if he says the glass is half empty.
 Another person is thought to be an optimist if he says his glass is half full.

 The purpose of the question is to find out what a person's viewpoint is concerning a certain matter.